-In our first three to four sessions, we’ll be getting to know each other and developing our trust.
-I suggest that you commit to 12 sessions.
-Then, we can evaluate how well therapy has been helping and consider exploring different directions.
+In our first four to five sessions, we’ll be getting to know each other and developing trust.
+I suggest that you commit to at minimum, three months of weekly sessions to begin to feel a shift.
+Then, we can evaluate how well therapy has been helping and consider exploring different directions if necessary.

-However, I don’t recommend “ghosting” your therapist because terminating or pausing the therapeutic relationship is also an opportunity for growth and healing.
+I also don’t recommend “ghosting” your therapist because terminating or pausing the therapeutic relationship is also an opportunity for growth and healing.

 How often should I come to therapy?

-I can assist you with a wide array of problems.
+I can assist you with a wide array of problems and situations.